kedbin/relearn.ing/src/content/journal/entry-001.md

 ## The Modern Imbalance

 We live in a world obsessed with output.
 We celebrate the harvest, the launch, and the physique, often ignoring the physics required to get there.
-A recent journal entry from our community highlighted a fundamental abstraction of modern life: **The Input/Output Ratio.**
+In my recent engineering logs, I highlighted a fundamental abstraction of modern life: **The Input/Output Ratio.**

 The premise is simple but profound: *There is an optimal split between input and output, and tools are the fulcrum that tips the balance.*